WPML makes it easy and affordable to translate your site and keep those translations up to date using automatic translation.

 If you don’t need to translate your whole site, you can still use automatic translation for the content you do want to translate.
 Automatic translation is great for generating quick translations, first drafts, short texts, e-commerce product descriptions, and more.

-To translate individual pages, posts, or other content, select Translate Some in the setup wizard or in WPML → Settings.
+To translate individual pages, posts, or other content, select Translate What You Choose in the setup wizard or in WPML → Settings.